Customization

 Export/Also export as…

-Exports a layer to the specified file format.
+Exports an image/layer to the specified file format.

 Options: